dgraph-io/dgraph4j/README.md

 ### Create a transaction

-To create a transaction, call `DgraphClient#newTransaction()` method, which returns a new `Transaction` object.
-This operation incurs no network overhead.
+There are two types of transactions in dgraph, i.e. the read-only transactions that only include queries and the transactions that change data in dgraph with alter or mutate operations.
+Both the synchronous client `DgraphClient` and the async client `DgraphAsyncClient` support the two types of transactions by providing the `newTransaction` and the `newReadOnlyTransaction` APIs.
+Creating a transaction is a local operation and incurs no network overhead.

+If a transaction is _not_ read-only, it can have any number of query, or mutate operations, which means such a transaction may also include only query operations.
+However, _non_ read-only transactions place a heavier load on the dgraph cluster by requesting unique timestamps, while all read-only transactions can share the same timestamp.
+Therefore if a transaction contains only query operations, we strongly recommend to use a read-only transaction.

-It is good practise to call `Transaction#discard()` in a `finally` block after running the transaction.
+For _non_ read only transactions, it is a good practise to call `Transaction#discard()` in a `finally` block after running the transaction.
 Calling `Transaction#discard()` after `Transaction#commit()` is a no-op and you can call `discard()` multiple times with no additional side-effects.